-But I know you are all smart foodies and read in the title that these decadent looking muffins are secretly packed with vegetables – beets, in fact!
+But I know you are all smart foodies and read in the title that these decadent-looking muffins are secretly packed with vegetables – beets, in fact!
 Believe me, you can’t tell by their taste though.
 They are that good.
 Sort of like my zucchini brownies.

 And this isn’t where the ‘healthiness’ ends.
-My new best chocolate friend is also grain-free; made from coconut flour.
-And maple syrup as sweetener also means there is no refined sugar.
-(Depending on the chocolate chips you choose, there might be sugar in those.)
+My new best chocolate friend is also grain-free; yep, it’s made from coconut flour.
+And maple syrup as sweetener also means there is no refined sugar (Depending on the chocolate chips you choose, as there might be sugar in those).

 This recipe is loosely based on my Coconut Flour Pumpkin Muffins.
 They are from last year, but with pumpkin season having started again, they are quite popular this time around too.

-Then peel (while wearing gloves) and puree them in a food processor.
+Then, peel (while wearing gloves) and puree them in a food processor.
 The gloves part is important so that you are not walking around looking like a muffin criminal!
 Or worse!

 Another change to the coconut flour muffin base is the addition of tapioca starch.
-I just recently learnt that adding tapioca starch when baking with coconut flour creates a finer crumb texture.
+I just recently learned that adding tapioca starch when baking with coconut flour creates a finer crumb texture.
+How good!

-Not unlike adding cornstarch to wheat flour in order to emulate cake flour.
+Not unlike adding cornstarch to wheat flour in order to emulate cake flour, that is.

 What’s your take on hidden veggies in baking?